aggrhm/quick_billing/README.md

 ## Later Features

+* More exception handling in all charging and payment methods
 * Order model for handling purchase orders.
 Invoice tied to order.
 * Allow Payments directly on Invoice, rather than just billing account (for one-time orders)
 * Prorating adjustments for Subscriptions